hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Modules

-Up to this point, we've been configuring Terraform by editing Terraform configurations directly.
-As our infrastructure grows, this practice has a few key problems: a lack of organization, a lack of reusability, and difficulties in management for teams.
+Up to this point, you have been configuring Terraform by editing Terraform configurations directly.
+As your infrastructure grows, this practice has a few key problems: a lack of organization, a lack of reusability, and difficulties in management for teams.